reveleigh/dev-snippets/Python/Folium/readme.md

 ```

 The get_coordinates.py file will generate the vertices of an equalateral triangle given one of the vertices as an input - and assumes that 1 degree of longitude is equal to 45 miles on the ground (which is roughly the case here in Gloucestershire).

+## Calculate_triangles.py

+Is currently a work in progress.
+It will eventually produce an array of Triangle objects that can be plotted on a map.